ArvinZJC/PaimonTray/README.md

 > May I have your attention pls? 🔥

 1. By 1 January 2023, everything looks good with Visual Studio 2022 (Version: 17.4.3) + .NET 7.0.
 PaimonTray is built with Windows UI Library (WinUI) 3, which ships with the Windows App SDK.
 You may find [this link](https://docs.microsoft.com/en-gb/windows/apps/windows-app-sdk/set-up-your-development-environment) useful to load the project.
-Additionally, I would like to thankfully acknowledge the following authors/projects.
+Additionally, I would like to thankfully acknowledge all translators and the following authors/projects.

    - API uses credited to [genshin.py](https://github.com/thesadru/genshin.py) and [DGP Studio](https://github.com/DGP-Studio).
    - App icon credited to [Chawong](https://www.pixiv.net/en/artworks/92415888).